-It is important to make sure pieces are not too close together, too close to the edge of the shelf or to close to the edge of the shelf paper.
-If any of your projects are thicker than .25" (6.5 mm) the glass will expand beyond it's original footprint.
+It is important to make sure pieces are not too close together and not too close to the edge of the shelf or the shelf paper because glass expands when it is heated.

-If you are working on a piece you wish to be thicker then .25" (6.5 mm) after it is fully fused, it will be necessary to build dams with ceramic fiber to contain the glass.
+If you are working on a piece you wish to be thicker then .25" after it is fully fused, it will be necessary to build dams with ceramic fiber to contain the glass.

 We recommend that you allow at least one inch of space between the glass and the lid of the kiln.
 If you have a slump mold which is too tall to fit on the shelf you can fire the project on shelf paper directly on the slab.
-This is not recommended full fused projects.
+This is not recommended however for fully fused projects.